Find UK Tuition

 - Do you have an up-to-date DBS (Disclosure & Barring Service, formerly CRB) Certificate?

-- I am fully qualified and have a current valid CRB check which is available on request.
-I do teach in a school where a clean record is mandatory.
+- I am fully qualified and have a current valid CRB and DBS check which is available on request.
+I do help voluntarily in a school where a clean record is mandatory.

 - Describe your arrangements for online tutoring.

 - I do not usually tutor on-line.
 If you insist, however:

 Telephone calls are cheap nowadays so distance learning is easier.

 Assignments are usually sent and received by snail mail but email is regularly used and accessed.
 Work can be scanned and attached.

 - Do you belong to any professional organisations?

 - I am a member of the Association of Teacher's and Lecturers.

 For many years I was a member of the Association for Science Education.